RachelMHoffman/Personal-Website-Modern-Version/README.md

 # Terms of Use

-As this code was written from scratch with no bootstrapped aspects, and was written for the purpose of delivering proof of concept to potential employers - I would appreciate this code not be copied and re-used, as it could give the idea to professionals visiting this project that this project is unoriginal and could suggest possible plagarism on my part.
+As this code was written from scratch with no bootstrapped aspects, and was written for the purpose of delivering proof of concept to potential employers - I would appreciate this code not be copied and re-used, as it could give the idea to professionals visiting this project that this project is unoriginal and could suggest possible plagiarism on my part.
 As for the assets not created by myself, I obviously don't discourage utilizing these; please see the Asset Credits section above for sourcing information.